-At June 30, 2022 and 2021, the endowment fund composition consisted entirely of donor-restricted funds held in perpetuity.
-Changes in the endowment fund for the years ended June 30, 2022 and 2021, respectively, were as follows:
+At June 30, 2023 and 2022, the endowment fund composition consisted entirely of donor-restricted funds held in perpetuity.
+Changes in the endowment fund for the years ended June 30, 2023 and 2022, respectively, were as follows:

+Year ended June 30

+2023 2022

+Endowment fund, beginning of year \$752,954 \$864,743

+Interest and dividends 16,309 14,332

+Realized and unrealized gains (losses), net 59,852 (126,121)

+Contributions

-2022 2021 Endowment fund, beginning of year \$864,743 \$647,335 Interest and dividends 14,332 9,037 Realized and unrealized gains (losses), net (126,121) 207,995 Contributions 376 Endowment fund, end of year \$ 752,954 \$ 864,743
+Endowment fund, end of year \$ 829,115 \$ 752,954

-NOTE 6 AGREEMENT WITH KIRKWOOD COMMUNITY COLLEGE
+NOTE 7 AGREEMENT WITH KIRKWOOD COMMUNITY COLLEGE

-The Organization has entered into an agreement with Kirkwood Community College (the College) to provide management and administrative services.
-Compensation for the services provided under this agreement includes a management services fee of approximately \$54,960 annually, with an agreed upon fair value of \$150,000.
-The term of the management services agreement continued through June 30, 2022, and will be automatically renewed for successive one-year terms unless one party provides written notice to the other party at least six months in advance of the end of the then existing term.
+The Organization has entered into an agreement with Kirkwood Community College (the College) to provide various management and administrative services.
+Heritage pays the College directly for rent, desk and cell phones, use of the College fleet, and College printing services utilized.
+Any other services provided by the College, unless a separate reimbursement arrangement is negotiated, are considered to be contributed services.
+Prior to July 1, 2022, compensation for the services provided under this agreement also included a management services fee of approximately \$54,960 annually, with an agreed upon fair value of \$150,000.
+The term of the management services agreement continued through June 30, 2023, and will be automatically renewed for successive one-year terms unless one party provides written notice to the other party at least six months in advance of the end of the then existing term.
 As of the date of these financial statements, no such notice has been provided by either party.